 If the network accepts the use of MICO mode, the UE may deactivate the AS layer and activate MICO mode by entering the state 5GMM-REGISTERED.NO-CELL-AVAILABLE if:

-a) the UE is in 5GMM-IDLE mode; and
+a) the UE is in 5GMM-IDLE mode for 3GPP access; and

-b) in the 5GMM-REGISTERED.NORMAL-SERVICE state.
+b) in the 5GMM-REGISTERED.NORMAL-SERVICE state for 3GPP access.

 When MICO mode is activated all NAS timers are stopped and associated procedures aborted except for periodic registration update timer, any backoff timers, and the timer T controlling the periodic search for HPLMN or EHPLMN or higher prioritized PLMNs (see 3GPP TS 23.122 [3]).